microsoft/rnx-kit/packages/third-party-notices/README.md

   --sourceMapFile   The sourceMap file to generate licence contents for.
                                                              [string] [required]
-  --outputFile      The output file to write the licence file to.       [string] --ignoreScopes    Npm scopes to ignore and not emit licence information for
+  --outputFile      The output file to write the licence file to.       [string] --json            Output license information as a JSON
+                                                      [boolean] [default: false]
+  --ignoreScopes    Npm scopes to ignore and not emit licence information for
                                                                          [array]
   --ignoreModules   Modules (js packages) to not emit licence information for